 We are Made in America.
 The dream of starting with nothing and building the life you’ve always wanted is here.
 The hardworking, visionary mindset is here.
 Along with these longstanding American values come the new dreams of living sustainably and consciously.
 We remain balanced in old values while fostering the new.
 Growing Spaces strives to remain at the forefront of the green movement and to help create the change we wish to see in the world both at home and across the country.

-This year alone we have built Growing Domes at 14 schools and shipped them out to 74 homeowners, not to mention Growing Domes that also went to communities and businesses, but more than just numbers we’ve participated in building so much more.
+This year alone we have built Growing Domes at 14 schools and shipped them out to 74 homeowners, not to mention Growing Domes that also went to communities and businesses, but we’ve participated in building so much more than building domes.
 Local communities are rallying around the common cause of healthy food grown in a sustainable way and homeowners are raising awareness about what is possible in your own backyard.
 Running parallel to this close-to-home movement, people are joining together online and sharing beautiful and compelling stories, photos and videos.
 We feel incredibly blessed to be a part of something so amazing and invite you to continue the journey with us.

 Happy Holidays from all of us at Growing Spaces.